-CVap permits braising without adding liquid.
-But you have the option to do either.
-Above all, CVap ovens generate the high moisture environment necessary to achieve the tenderizing that traditional braising provides.
+CVap allows you to choose whether or not to add braising liquid.
+You have the option to do either.
+CVap ovens’ vapor-rich technology generates the high moisture environment necessary to achieve the tenderizing that traditional braising provides.

 Braising in CVap® Veal Shank Osso Buco